souyahia/express-typescript-template/README.md

 The Jest plugin is also installed to allow Jest and ESLint to work together properly.

 To run a lint check, use the following command :

 > `npm run lint`

 To automatically fix linting errors, run the following command :

 > `npm run lint:fix`

 ## Test
 [Jest](https://jestjs.io/) is the testing framework used in this project.
 The framework is used with the [ts-jest](https://www.npmjs.com/package/ts-jest) to allow the writing and execution of tests in TypeScript without compilation.

 Jest will execute every test file located in the `/spec` directory and ending with `.spec.ts`.
 The coverage report is generated in the LCOV format, and located in the `/coverage` directory.

+## API Doc
+This project includes the [API Doc](https://apidocjs.com/) package, used to automatically generated an API Documentation based on the API Doc comments of the Express code.
+To generate the API Doc, run the following command :

+> `npm run apidoc`

+The documentation will be generated in the `/apidoc` directory, using the [API Doc Template written by Ahmed Dinar](https://github.com/ahmed-dinar/apidoc-template/).